Drewson/js-fundamentals/source/includes/_functions.md

 `function` parameters are also known as _arguments_.
 We can say "how many parameters does the function have?", and we can also say "how many arguments does it take?".

-The `printAverage` function, for example, both "has 2 parameters" and "takes 2 arguments".
+The `printAverage` function in the next example both "has 2 parameters" and "takes 2 arguments".

 ## Structure